Balancingrock/SecureSockets/docs/Installing OpenSSL.md

     $ make test

 A lot of tests are executed, some may be skipped.
-The result should show:
+The result should show something like:

     All tests successful.
     Files=89, Tests=477, 44 wallclock secs ( 0.37 usr  0.16 sys + 30.58 cusr  7.34 csys = 38.45 CPU)